neondatabase/neon-postgresql-expert/markdown/guides.md

 Here's what this script does step by step:

-- First, we initialize an Alchemy app with the name 'neon-demo'.
-This creates a local state file where Alchemy tracks what resources exist.
+- First, we initialize an Alchemy app with the name 'neon-demo' and provide an encryption password.
+This creates a local state file where Alchemy tracks what resources exist and encrypts sensitive data.
+- Next, we create a secret from our Neon API key using `alchemy.secret()`, ensuring it's encrypted before being passed to resources.
-- Next, we create a feature branch using our `NeonBranch` resource.
+- Then, we create a feature branch using our `NeonBranch` resource.
 The first parameter (`'feature-auth-system'`) is a unique ID that Alchemy uses to track this specific branch.
 The second parameter contains the branch configuration.
-- Then, we create a testing branch that branches off from our feature branch.
+- We create a testing branch that branches off from our feature branch.
 Notice how we pass `featureBranch.branchId` as the `parentBranchId` - this creates a branch hierarchy just like you'd have with git branches.
 - Finally, we call `app.finalize()` to tell Alchemy we're done.
 This is when Alchemy checks if there are any resources that need to be cleaned up.

+The connection strings returned by our resource are encrypted secrets.
+In a real application, you'd decrypt them when needed using Alchemy's mechanisms.

 Let's run this script and see it in action.
 Make sure you have your Neon API key and project ID set in your environment variables, then run: